A Quantum Mechanical Example for Hodge Theory: Introduction

-{\it Conventions and Notations:} We adopt the cnvention of the {\it left} derivative w.r.t. all the {\it fermionic} variables of our theory in the computations of the EL-EoMs, conjugate momenta, Noether conserved conserved charges, etc. In the whole body of our text, we denote the off-shell nilpotent (anti-)BRST and (anti-)co-BRST transformations by the symbols $s_{(a)b}$ and $s_{(a)d}$.
-The notations $Q_{ (a)b}$ and $Q_{(a)d}$ stand for the corresponding conserved off-shell nilpotent charges, respectively.
-To maintain the consistent and systematic notations, {\it even} the infinitesimal bosonic symmetry transformations (e.g. a unique bosonic and the ghost-scale symmetries) have been denoted by the symbols: $ (s_\omega, \,s_{\bar\omega})$ and $s_g$, respectively.\\
+{\it Conventions and Notations:} We adopt the cnvention of the {\it left} derivative w.r.t. all the {\it fermionic} variables of our theory in the computations of the EL-EoMs, conjugate momenta, Noether conserved conserved charges, etc. In the whole body of our text, we denote the nilpotent (anti-)BRST and (anti-)co-BRST transformations by the symbols $s_{(a)b}$ and $s_{(a)d}$, respctively, which anticommute with all the fermionic variables and commute with all the bosonic variables of our theory.
+The notations $Q_{ (a)b}$ and $Q_{(a)d}$ stand for the corresponding conserved nilpotent charges, respectively.
+To maintain the consistent and systematic notations, {\it even} the infinitesimal bosonic symmetry transformations (e.g. a unique bosonic and the ghost-scale symmetries) have been denoted by the symbols: $ (s_\omega, \,s_{\bar\omega})$ and $s_g$, respectively.
+However, it is pretty obvious that $s_{\omega}^2 \neq 0, \, s_{\bar \omega}^2 \neq 0$ and $s_g^2 \neq 0$.\\